dfaker/VR-reversal/README.md

 Alternatively rather than typing the command `mpv --script=360plugin.lua videoFile.mp4` on the command line, you may choose to:
 - Place mpv.exe and 360plugin.lua in the same folder.
-- Make a shortcut to mpv.exe in the same folder by right clicking and seelcting `Create Shortcut`
+- Make a shortcut to mpv.exe in that same folder by right clicking and seelcting `Create Shortcut`
 - Right click on the shortcut and select `Properties`
 - In the field 'Target:' in the properties popup add ` --script=360plugin.lua` after mpv.exe (not forgetting the space between mpv.exe and the dashes.)
 - You may themn drag and drop videos directly onto your newly created shortcurt to play them.